 A crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.

-Although there are several types of crowns, porcelain (tooth colored crown) are the most popular cosmetic dentistry treatment, because they resemble your natural teeth.
+Although there are several types of crowns, porcelain (tooth-colored crown) is the most popular cosmetic dentistry treatment because they resemble your natural teeth.
 They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
-Porcelain crowns are made to match the shape, size, and color or your teeth giving you a natural, long-lasting beautiful smile.
+Porcelain crowns are made to match the shape, size, and color of your teeth giving you a natural, long-lasting beautiful smile.

 Reasons for crowns:

 - Cosmetic enhancement.